AdaCore/training_material/courses/ada_essentials/270_introduction_to_contracts/02-preconditions_and_postconditions.rst

 Function Postcondition :ada:`'Result` Attribute
 -------------------------------------------------

-Function result can be manipulated with :ada:`'Result`
+Function result can be referenced by :ada:`'Result` on the function name

    .. code:: Ada